OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SetTimeSeriesValuesFromLookupTable/SetTimeSeriesValuesFromLookupTable.md

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the syntax of the command for time series parameters.
-<a href="../SetTimeSeriesValuesFromLookupTable.png">See also the full-size image.</a>

 ![SetTimeSeriesValuesFromLookupTable](SetTimeSeriesValuesFromLookupTable.png)

 **<p style="text-align: center;">
-`SetTimeSeriesValuesFromLookupTable` Command Editor for Time Series Parameters
+`SetTimeSeriesValuesFromLookupTable` Command Editor for Time Series Parameters (<a href="../SetTimeSeriesValuesFromLookupTable.png">see also the full-size image</a>)
 </p>**

 The following dialog is used to edit the command and illustrates the syntax of the command for lookup parameters.
-<a href="../SetTimeSeriesValuesFromLookupTable_Lookup.png">See also the full-size image.</a>

 ![SetTimeSeriesValuesFromLookupTable_Lookup](SetTimeSeriesValuesFromLookupTable_Lookup.png)

 **<p style="text-align: center;">
-`SetTimeSeriesValuesFromLookupTable` Command Editor for Time Series Parameters
+`SetTimeSeriesValuesFromLookupTable` Command Editor for Time Series Parameters (<a href="../SetTimeSeriesValuesFromLookupTable_Lookup.png">see also the full-size image</a>)
 </p>**

 The following dialog is used to edit the command and illustrates the syntax of the command for time-related parameters.
-<a href="../SetTimeSeriesValuesFromLookupTable_Time.png">See also the full-size image.</a>

 ![SetTimeSeriesValuesFromLookupTable_Time](SetTimeSeriesValuesFromLookupTable_Time.png)

 **<p style="text-align: center;">
-`SetTimeSeriesValuesFromLookupTable` Command Editor for Time-related Parameters
+`SetTimeSeriesValuesFromLookupTable` Command Editor for Time-related Parameters (<a href="../SetTimeSeriesValuesFromLookupTable_Time.png">see also the full-size image</a>)
 </p>**

 ## Command Syntax ##